Chris-moreton12/Peak-Walks/README.md

  <a name="ux"></a>

+### Purpose of Project
+> This project is being created to allow users to explore new potemtial walks they can ventur on in order to promote a more healthy lifestyle.
+This site has a great value to its users as it allows for the location of each walk to be accessed by clicking on the map on the flip cards.
+The website is easy to use and can quickly help a user find somewhere to walk and somewhere to camp.

  ### Pre-project Planning
 > Before starting this project, I had my mind set on the idea of creating a responsive website revolving aorund the idea of walking and camping as this is a large passion of mine.
-When making my decision for this project, I completed some research on the current user market for websites involving top pics for walks and came up with ideas to make the website more user friendly and interative.
+When making my decision for this project, I completed some research on the current user market for websites involving top picks for walks and came up with ideas to make the website more user friendly and interative.

 # UX design